RazorSiM/razwtf/content/projects/gmk-avanguardia.md

 tags: [GMK, Keycaps, Keyboards, 3D, Design]
 date: 2020-04-26
 hero: /avanguardia/m60.webp
+description: GMK Avanguardia is a keycap set inspired to the minimalistic art of Kandinsky with a futuristic twist.
-excerpt: GMK Avanguardia is a set inspired to the minimalistic art of Kandinsky with a futuristic twist.
+excerpt: GMK Avanguardia is a keycap set inspired to the minimalistic art of Kandinsky with a futuristic twist.
 gallery:
 - description: Kits
   images: